connectwithprakash/dsa-coding/one_last_mile/coding_problems/trees/balanced_binary_tree.md

 ## What I Learned

-Your solution shows excellent pattern recognition - you immediately saw this was similar to the diameter problem and applied the same technique.
+The solution shows excellent pattern recognition - immediately seeing the similarity to the diameter problem and applying the same technique.
 The pattern of computing one value (height) while tracking another condition (balance) is powerful and appears frequently.
 Using a class variable for the global state is cleaner than the -1 sentinel approach, though the latter can terminate early.
 This problem reinforces that tree properties often require checking every node, not just the root.